 All education providers are required by law to have a behaviour policy with measures to tackle bullying among students[iv].
 The government does not set out an approach to bullying that schools and colleges should follow.
 The underlying principle is that education providers are best placed to drive their own improvements and they are held to account for their effectiveness through Ofsted.
 Ofsted’s 2012 report ‘No place for bullying’ lays out its view on good practice.

 A recent independent review of behaviour in schools, found that good behaviour policy often involved a combination of strict rules combined with strong pastoral support and activities.[v]

 Whilst conversion from local authority linked schools to independent academies and the introduction of free schools has weakened the powers of councils over schools most local authorities retain influence over the ‘family of schools’ in their area.
 Councils and schools of all tenures are encouraged to take anti-bullying measures extremely seriously and adopt best practice in eradicating it.

 School-based interventions that incorporate a whole-school approach appear to be the most effective in significantly reducing bullying[vi].

 A recent meta-analysis[vii] found that school-based anti-bullying programmes significantly reduce bullying.
 Results suggest that anti- school-bullying victimisation by approximately 15–16%.

-Action for Schools
+Action for Education providers